 This study asks three questions.

-The survey consisted of 14 questions organized into seven sections, informed consent, screening, demographics, SBOE awareness, communication channels, accessibility and barriers, and final open-ended feedback.
-Question types included multiple choice, 5-point Likert scales, checkboxes (select all that apply), and one optional short-answer item.
-The instrument was built in Google Forms and distributed online.
-A screening question (Q1) restricted the sample to parents and guardians of a school-age child living in D.C.; respondents who answered "no" were routed to a thank-you page and excluded from the dataset.
-All 102 retained responses passed screening.
-The full instrument is reproduced in Appendix A.
+The survey contained 14 questions across seven sections: consent, screening, demographics, SBOE awareness, communication channels, accessibility and barriers, and open-ended feedback.
+Question types included multiple choice, 5-point Likert scales, checkboxes, and one short-answer item.
+The screening question (Q1) restricted the sample to parents and guardians of a school-age child in D.C.
+The full instrument is in Appendix A.

 The sample of 102 respondents covered all eight D.C. wards.
 The largest concentrations came from Ward 8 (n = 23, 22.5%), Ward 4 (n = 19, 18.6%), and Ward 5 (n = 19, 18.6%).
 Most respondents' children attended DCPS (52.0%) or a public charter (38.2%).
 For household language, 55.9% reported English, 22.5% Spanish, and 18.6% Amharic.
 The 18.6% Amharic share reflects this convenience sample and is not a population estimate (see Limitations, p.
 12).